 To read about the Six Elements, herbal therapies, techniques, and more, visit my Articles (blog) page.

 Prenatal & Postpartum Sessions

 1. Thai Pregnancy Massage

 Traditionally, there is minimal to no stretching.
 Full body deep tissue work is also not ideal as we don't want your baby to pick up toxins that get released.
 Of course we can do some spot specific deeper work; it's just best to not overdo it.
-When possible, Thai pregnancy massage also includes aromatic herbal compresses.
+When possible, Thai pregnancy massage also includes a special formula of aromatic herbal compresses.

 2. Thai Postpartum Sessions